JUMP: a Framework for Organizations to Thrive in the Age of Disruption

 Those people were not only more likely to return, but they were also more likely to renew their annual subscription compared to the other people that were not involved.

-There is a huge upside to sharing information with your people though: it increases their sense of ownership which is a huge engine for self-empowerment.
+There is a huge upside to sharing information with your people: it increases their sense of ownership, a massive engine for self-empowerment.

 "when KBC asked their people to announce across the networks that they launched WhatsApp for business, a first in their market, the people were proud to share this, resulting in a direct ROI of 100,000 Euro.”

-They do not feel forced to do, as opposed to how many other companies try to share their social media through their employees, but they are proud to do so.
+They do not feel forced to do so, as opposed to the number of companies that try to share their social media through their employees, but they are proud to do so.